AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ### A Miserable Story.

-Translating Origen\'s *Homilies*, which affirm Universalism continually, he said in his preface, that Origen was only inferior to the Apostles.[^386] The manner in which he retracted these sentiments and became the detractor and enemy of the man to whom he had admitted his indebtedness is disgraceful to his memory.
+Translating Origen's *Homilies*, which affirm Universalism continually, he said in his preface, that Origen was only inferior to the Apostles.[^386] The manner in which he retracted these sentiments and became the detractor and enemy of the man to whom he had admitted his indebtedness is disgraceful to his memory.
 Farrar accurately calls the record of his behavior "a miserable story."
-Jerome\'s morbid dread of being held to be heretical, led him, it is feared, to deny some of his real opinions, and to violently attack those who held them, in order to divert attention from himself.[^387]
+Jerome's morbid dread of being held to be heretical, led him, it is feared, to deny some of his real opinions, and to violently attack those who held them, in order to divert attention from himself.[^387]